 \subsection{Spectral Efficiency and Radar SINR Evaluation}

 We evaluate first the spectral efficiency performance of the designed precoders.
 We consider a point target with radar cross-section of $10\textrm{m}^2$ at azimuth angle $\thetar = 45^\circ$ and a distance of $40$m from the BS.
 The MS is randomly deployed at a distance of $50$m from the BS with the LoS angle selected from $[-60^\circ,60^\circ]$.
 The downlink channel has $L=5$ paths.
 The gains of non-LoS paths are $5$-$15$dB below the gain of the LoS path, while the angles are randomly selected from $[-90^\circ,90^\circ]$.
 The results are averaged over $100$ different realizations.
-We use two benchmarks which do not account for SI to compare the proposed algorithm.
-The first one is the ``optimal precoding" that uses the right singular vectors of $\HBM$ providing the maximum spectral efficiency.
-The second one is called the ``coherent eigenvector", which uses coherent combination of the eigenvectors from the problems \eqref{eq:generalized_eigenvalue_Fm} and \eqref{eq:generalized_eigenvalue_f} without the SI constraint.
-The same hybrid decomposition algorithm is used for both methods.
+We use two benchmarks which do not account for SI.
+The first one is the optimal precoding that uses the right singular vectors of $\HBM$ providing the maximum spectral efficiency.
+The second one is the coherent eigenvector method that uses the combination of the eigenvectors from the problems \eqref{eq:generalized_eigenvalue_Fm} and \eqref{eq:generalized_eigenvalue_f} without the SI constraint, while utilizing the same hybrid decomposition algorithm.